alexscar99/ScarlettMVC/README.md

 ### Requirements

+-   Apache local server environment (Nginx can be used but .htaccess files will need to be deleted/changed)
+-   MySQL database environment
 -   PHP 5+

+## Recommendations

+-   If you are a relatively new programmer, it is recommended that you use WAMP, MAMP, XXAMP, or any pre-bundled variation of LAMP stack to fulfill the above requirements.

 ## IMPORTANT NOTE - PLEASE READ BEFORE USE

--   In the .htaccess file inside of the public directory, one line must be changed or the framework WILL NOT WORK for your personal development environment.
+-   In the `.htaccess` file inside of the public directory, one line must be changed or the framework WILL NOT WORK for your personal development environment.
 It occurs on line 4.

 ```
 RewriteBase /ScarlettMVC/public
 ```

--   Replace /ScarlettMVC/public with the path to your public folder.
-If your root project directory is `My_Project` then you would write the following:
+-   Replace `/ScarlettMVC/public` with the path to your public folder.
+If your root project directory is `My_Project` then you would replace `/ScarlettMVC` with `My_Project`.
+The full line for this
+    example:

 ```
 RewriteBase /My_Project/public